 In one study of several hundred employees, he notes, "we found that those who believed pursuing passion meant following what brings one joy were less likely to be successful in their pursuit of passion, and were more likely to quit their job nine months down the line."

 Chasing passion, in other words, tends to make you less satisfied at work because -- no huge shocker here -- work is often difficult, draining, and even boring.
 So, are you doomed to simply take whatever job you can do that pays the bills?
 Nope, replies Jachimowicz.
 All you need to do is substitute "purpose" for "passion" when considering your path.

 Instead of asking what makes you happy and "following your passion," instead ask yourself what you care deeply about, he instructs.
 By focusing on purpose, you align your work with your deepest values, and also relieve yourself of the expectation that the long slog of a career will be all (or even mostly) happiness and sunshine.

 Purpose gives you the resilience to succeed.

 Again, Jachimowicz has research to back up his claim that chasing purpose will make you more successful than chasing passion.

 "In another set of studies, I found that passion alone is only weakly related to employees' performance at their work.
 But the combination of passion and perseverance--i.e., the extent to which employees stick with their goals even in the face of adversity--was related to higher performance," he writes.

-A well-rooted sense of purpose, in other words, gives you way more grit than passion alone ever could.
-And that grit is what is likely to make you successful over the long haul (plenty of other experts have argued the same point).
+A well-rooted sense of purpose, in other words, gives you way more resilience than passion alone ever could.
+And that resilience is what is likely to make you successful over the long haul (plenty of other experts have argued the same point).